Surfer12/BigOTimeandSpace/src/SortAlgo/SortingAnalysisV1.md

         }
     }
 ```
-## Time Complexity  and Space Complexity Analysis
+## Time Complexity  and Space Complexity Analysis of Insertion Sort
 - **Time Complexity**:
   - **Best Case**: O(n) - This occurs when the array is already sorted.
 In this scenario, Insertion Sort only needs to iterate through the array once to confirm it's already sorted, resulting in a linear time complexity.
+  - **Why?**: The algorithm performs O(n) comparisons and no swaps, efficiently recognizing that no shifts are needed.
   - **Worst Case**: O(n^2) - This occurs when the array is sorted in reverse order.
 In this scenario, Insertion Sort needs to perform the maximum number of comparisons and swaps, leading to a quadratic time complexity.
+  - **Why?**: The algorithm performs O(n^2) comparisons and swaps, as it needs to shift elements to their correct positions one by one.
   - **Average Case**: O(n^2) - The average case time complexity of Insertion Sort is also O(n^2), which is the same as the worst-case scenario.
-This is because the algorithm's performance is heavily influenced by the initial order of the array, and the average case is often close to the worst-case scenario.
+This is because the algorithm's performance is heavily influenced by the initial order of the array, leading to approximately half the comparisons and shifts compared to the worst case, but still resulting in a quadratic time complexity overall as this is a nested loop.
+  - **Why?**: The average case assumes a random order of elements, leading to approximately half the comparisons and shifts compared to the worst case.

 - **Space Complexity**: O(1) - Insertion Sort is an in-place sorting algorithm meaning it does not require any additional space proportional to the input size.
 Insertion sort alters the array by shifting elements within the array itself, without creating a new array or using significant extra memory.